Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Primer: Coherent Ising Machines

 Note that the CIM model used by RI-MIMO~\cite{ri-mimo} can be approximated by~(\ref{eq:cim-base}) as well.
-However, the model described by~(\ref{eq:cim-base}) is susceptible to locally stable solutions~(local minima of the Lyapunov function) and limit cycles~\cite{ampCorrectionCIM}, which can severely affect the likelihood of finding the ground state of~(\ref{eq:IsingModel2}).
-An enhanced model with an amplitude heterogeneity correction~\cite{ampCorrectionCIM} can destabilize the local minima and avoid limit cycles.
-The amplitude heterogeneity correction-based model introduces new ``error" variables $e_i$:
+However, the model described by~(\ref{eq:cim-base}) is susceptible to locally stable solutions~(local minima of the Lyapunov function) and limit cycles~\cite{ampCorrectionCIM}, which can severely affect the likelihood of finding the ground state of~(\ref{eq:Ising}).
+An enhanced model with an amplitude heterogeneity correction~(AHC)~\cite{ampCorrectionCIM} can destabilize the local minima and avoid limit cycles.
+The AHC-based model introduces new ``error" variables $e_i$: